 I highly recommend this at the low-end price bracket and if you’re looking for something good but also cheaper, but without taking away from quality and safety.

 This is another well-known and tested baby bottle sterilizer and has a larger capacity than the previous with a capacity of 9 bottles at a time.
 This takes longer than the previous with a sterilization cleaning time of 6 minutes, but due to the max capacity its a close in comparison.

 This sterilizer requires 80ml of water on the bottom of the tray and the Philips AVENT Microwave sterilizer 100ml, so make sure to check the instructions before making your first clean.
-This Munchkin steam cleaner comes with tongs, which need to be added into the sterilizing cycle.
+This Munchkin steam cleaner comes with tongs, which need to be added to the sterilizing cycle.